 The team members are not awarded a personal certification by ICB as a result of this Practice membership and may not refer to themselves as a Member of ICB, however they can state that they work for a “Certified Bookkeeping Practice”.
 The team members may seek to upgrade their personal status with ICB to that of being a Certified Bookkeeper.

-- For the Certified Bookkeeping Practicing membership the principal applicant (the ICB Member) has to hold either Member in Practice or Fellow in Practice membership.
+- For the Certified Bookkeeping Practicing membership the principal applicant (the ICB Member) has to hold either Member in Practice or Fellow in Practice membership for a minimum period of 12 months.

 - The Professional Indemnity Insurance (PII) must apply to the ICB Member as well as provide cover to all activities of the Practice and the relevant team members.
 The PII must be current.